schrodinger/fixed-data-table-2/docs/codebase.md

   * Also renders column resize and reorder handles

 ### Additional Components
-* Scrollbar.js
-  * Renders the horizontal and vertical scrollbars for the table
-  * Used by FixedDataTable.js
 * ColumnResizerLine.js
   * Renders the line displayed while resizing a column
   * Used by FixedDataTable.js